 Greater Sydney Desalination Program

-The Greater Sydney Desalination Program (GSDP) is investigating rainfall independent drinking water supply options for the future.
-The program, alongside other water efficiency, recycling and reuse options is a key component of drought response planning work required for the years ahead.
+The Greater Sydney Desalination Program is investigating new rainfall independent drinking water supply options for the future.

-Under the GSDP, preliminary investigations are underway to further explore additional seawater desalination options that can provide future safe and secure supplies of drinking water for Greater Sydney, including the Illawarra.
+Under the Greater Sydney Desalination Program, preliminary investigations are underway to further explore additional seawater desalination options that can provide future safe and secure supplies of drinking water firstly in the Illawarra, then for Greater Sydney.

 Greater Sydney, including the Illawarra, are key contributors to the Australian and NSW economies.